 AMSC, a global energy solutions provider serving wind and power grid industry leaders, announced four new D-VAR STATCOM system orders valued at more than $10 million.
 Three of the orders serve the industrial power quality sector, and one of the orders serves the renewable connectivity sector.
 These D-VAR systems are expected to provide voltage regulation by dynamically responding to varying load conditions and connect wind power plants to the electric grid.

 “AMSC has demonstrated a fifth consecutive year of D-VAR revenue growth, echoing a record year of performance for our industrial sector, and entering fiscal 2019 with a strong backlog of orders,” says Daniel P. McGahn, Chairman, president and CEO, AMSC.
 “These orders substantiate our expectations for a strong pipeline of D-VAR projects and demonstrate further diversification of our customer base.”

-Customers utilize AMSC’s D-VAR solutions to provide dynamic voltage control, power factor correction, and post-contingency reactive compensation to stabilize the power grid and prevent undesirable events such as voltage collapse.
+Customers use AMSC’s D-VAR solutions to provide dynamic voltage control, power factor correction, and reactive compensation to stabilize the power grid and prevent undesirable events such as voltage collapse.
 The D-VAR system is designed to be able to detect and instantaneously compensate for voltage disturbances by dynamically injecting leading or lagging reactive power into the power grid.

-These solutions are also designed to augment the overall performance of wind farms and to enable developers to meet grid interconnection requirements.
+These solutions are designed to augment the overall performance of wind farms and to enable developers to meet grid interconnection requirements.
 The system is a powerful, cost-effective way to provide continuous voltage regulation, improve voltage stability, meet interconnection requirements, and dynamically provide grid support where it is needed.